vivanov-vivo/azure-exercise/README.md

 ---

-## Continuous Deployment Pipeline Setup
+## Continuous Deployment Setup

-### Azure DevOps Pipeline
+### Azure DevOps Pipelines
-The Continuous Deployment pipeline was set up using **Azure DevOps**.
-This pipeline automates the entire process, including:
+The Continuous Deployment was set up using **Azure DevOps**.
+It presents as set of Azure Devops pipelines and automates the entire process, including:
-- Deploying Storage Accounts and the Server using the ARM templates.
+- Create Storage Accounts and the Server using the ARM templates in Azure cloud.
+- Installation Azure CLI on new created Virtual Machine and trigerring bash script on it for create desired numbers of blobs, uploading them into Storage Account A and then copying those blobs frm Storage Account A to Storage Account B.
+- Additional pipeline for create Storage Account for Monitoring Dashbord purpose.
 - The Azure DevOps pipeline was configured with a self-hosted Azure DevOps agent, ensuring that permission issues are bypassed.

-### Pipeline Steps:
+### Pipeline main Steps:
 1. **Deploy ARM Template for Storage Accounts:**
    The pipeline deploys the ARM template to create two storage accounts.

 2. **Deploy ARM Template for Server:**
-   The pipeline provisions a virtual machine (VM) to host and run the blob management script.
+   The pipeline provisions  Linux virtual machine (VM) to host and run the blob management script.

-3. **Run Blob Management Script:**
+3. **Install AzureCLI on new created VM:**
    The pipeline automatically executes a script that creates, uploads, and copies 100 blobs from Storage Account A to Storage Account B.

+4. **Run Blob Management Script:**
+   The pipeline automatically executes a script that creates, uploads, and copies 100 blobs from Storage Account A to Storage Account B.

 ---

 ## Blob Management Script

-A PowerShell or Bash script was created to perform the following actions:
+A Bash script was created to perform the following actions:
 1. **Create 100 Blobs:** Upload 100 blobs to **Storage Account A**.
 2. **Copy Blobs:** Copy the blobs from **Storage Account A** to **Storage Account B**.
 3. The script is executed via the CD pipeline on the server created earlier to automate the entire process.